Kriaa89/VivaFit/GPS_Tracking_Feature.md

   Once stopped, the app halts the GPS watch and timer, allowing users to review their tracked route, total distance, and calculated speed.
 - **Real-time Feedback:**
   Distance (in kilometers), elapsed time (formatted as HH:MM:SS), and speed (in km/h) are displayed in visually distinctive cards to provide instant feedback.

+## New Enhancements

+- **Improved User Interface:**
+  The new controls are integrated with a visually appealing, motion-enhanced UI built with Tailwind CSS.
+Buttons feature smooth hover transitions and scaling effects to enhance user engagement.
+- **Instant Metrics Updates:**
+  As soon as new GPS data is received, metrics are recalculated and updated in real time without page refreshes.
+- **Enhanced Map Interaction:**
+  Building on the existing React-Leaflet implementation, the map now highlights both the starting point and the latest coordinate with updated markers, offering clearer route visualization.

 ## How Students Can Learn from This Feature